softprops/lando/README.md

 Lando is designed to work _with_ the interfaces of strong existing ecosystems, both within Rust as well as the strong serverless ecosystems that extend beyond Rust ( make some friends! ).

-Lando's embraces the Rust community standard [http](https://crates.io/crates/http) crate.
-This crate was extracted from the work of a number of successful projects and was designed as a framework-agnostistic and extensible http library.
+Lando's embraces the Rust community standard [http](https://crates.io/crates/http) crate as it's interface for api gateway.
+The http crate was extracted from the work of a number of successful projects and was designed as a framework-agnostistic and extensible http library.
 Lando extends the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which provides needed lower level machinery for easily embeding a Rust application with one of lamdba's [lowest overhead runtimes](https://theburningmonk.com/2017/06/aws-lambda-compare-coldstart-time-with-different-languages-memory-and-code-sizes/), python 3.6.
-Lando targets API Gateway triggered lambdas.
+Lando specifically targets API Gateway triggered lambdas.
 Checkout crowbar for other types of [lambda triggers](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html).

 A large and mature ecosystem of tooling for AWS lambda already exists and works well, including workflow tools like [the serverless toolkit](https://serverless.com/framework/).
 Because these tools are likely to already exist within organizations, the barrier of introducing Rustlang into their arsenel will be much lower.